-MyPay was built by the goodwill and collective spirit of thousands of PSA members who shared their salary data in the spirit of working together for a fairer, more transparent pay system for all.
+MyPay was built by the collective goodwill of thousands of PSA members who shared their salary data in the spirit of working together for fairer, more transparent pay systems for all.

 Why pay transparency is important

 Up until now, pay data has been used by employers to inform employer decision-making, rather than being available to workers to inform theirs.

 There is no doubt data about pay rates is a powerful thing, but for too many workers it’s been out of reach.
 For too long PSA members have been making big decisions about their careers without full information.